rapon232/MediVR/README.md

 ### Instructions for DICOM import

+For example use, download sample CT Dataset from the [Dicom Library](https://www.dicomlibrary.com).

   1. Open Scene **VirtualDiagnosticsMenu** in Hierarchy and locate object **Dicom_Importer**.
   2. To set the path to a DICOM directory, go to Menu Bar -> MediVR -> Choose Dicom Source Directory, it should appear under the Inspector Tab.
   3. The slices should be ordered in ascending order from distal to proximal side of volume, if other way around, tick box **Reverse Slice Order**.
 All Slices in one directory should also be part of only one study.